mahirox36/Negomi/README.md

 - [Logger.py](https://github.com/mahirox36/Negomi/blob/main/Lib/Logger.py) for Logger like in java (Got inspired by Minecraft Modding).
 - [Negomi.py](https://github.com/mahirox36/Negomi/blob/main/Lib/Negomi.py) For the AI System, Function, etc (All About AI).
 - [richer.py](https://github.com/mahirox36/Negomi/blob/main/Lib/richer.py) For the Features that it's in Rich Library.
-- [Side.py](https://github.com/mahirox36/Negomi/blob/main/Lib/Side.py) the most Important Library, it contains Fanctions, Classes, Config of the Bot, Embeds, Shortcut Functions, and make programming With Nextcord Easier.
+- [Side.py](https://github.com/mahirox36/Negomi/blob/main/Lib/Side.py) the most Important Library, it contains Functions, Classes, Config of the Bot, Embeds, Shortcut Functions, and make programming With Nextcord Easier.

 ## This Bot uses Nextcord!
 It will not work if u used Discord.py/Pycord